EECS150/asic-labs-sp23/project/checkpoint3.md

 Take note of the cycle counts for both, you should see the cycle counts increase when you use the cache.

 ### 4 Checkpoint 3 Deliverables
-*Checkoff due: Nov 25 (Friday), 2022*
+*Checkoff due: Apr 25th (Tuesday), 2023*

-1. Show that all of the assembly tests and final pass using the cache
+1. Show that all of the assembly and benchmark tests and final pass using the cache

 2. Show the block diagram of your cache